Yash-Takhtani/Smart-Switchboard/readme.md

 # Smart Switchboard
 Usually smart devices require you to keep the switch on, making the switchboard useless.
 This smart switchboard solves that problem by making the switches smart directly.
-Therefore this will remain as is and no need for a PCB

 <p align="center">
   <img src="./Imgs/complete.png" alt="Smart Switchboard" width="400">